danderson100/sheetsCrawler/README.md

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------
+NOTE: I used an Ubuntu VM while setting this up myself, so I'd recommend something similar.
+However, most commands/info should work with MacOS, too.
+Windows you may have to do a little more digging on your own.

 Step 1: Make a copy of the WGU LinkedIn Network Google Sheet: https://docs.google.com/spreadsheets/d/12HtPG9IdXnagrXGu9OGpSAOEcdc6GvG9vXjOT0aTbxU/edit?usp=sharing

 Click File -> Make a Copy.
 You can find the Google sheet by clicking above or going into the WGU-IT Slack channel and typing !linkedin.